alan20210202/nttp/README.md

+**THIS PROGRAM IS WRITTEN ONLY FOR THE PURPOSE OF LEARNING.**

+**DO NOT SPREAD THIS PROGRAM.
+KEEPING IT UNPOPULAR IS THE BEST WAY TO ENSURE ITS FUNCTIONALITY.**
 # NTTP

 NTTP = *N*umber *T*heoretic *T*ransform *P*roxy

 Inspired by what I've learnt in OI.
-This is a personal project that employs NTT on the data to hide the original characteristics of the underlying protocol.
+This is a personal project that employs NTT on the data to obscure the original characteristics of the underlying protocol.

 Since encryption is still WIP, the program now simply NTT the raw data.
-This is against the golden rule in cryptography that "the security of an encryption scheme comes from the key instead of the algorithm itself"...

-Well, since those popular encryption schemes (and popular proxies that utilize them) can all be recognized by the GFW.
-In this case a home-brewed "encryption" scheme may be a good idea (provided that the GFW won't spend too much effort on breaking a proxy used by only one person!)
+**THIS SHOULD NEVER BE SEEN AS A "SECURE" PROXY!** NTT, as its name suggests , is merely a *transformation*, not an *encryption scheme*.
+It is against the famous Kerckhoff's Principle.
+In other words, the functionality and "security" of this program is based on the assumption that "the enemy doesn't know the system", which is further based on my assumption that GFW won't spend efforts investigating and breaking a proxy used by only a few people!

+**NTTP IS JUST A PERSONAL WORKAROUND TO GFW's EFFECTIVE BLOCKADE OF POPULAR PROXIES.
+IT IS NO MORE THAN A TOY.
+IT OFFERS NO ADVANCED FEATURES.
+IT DOESN'T EVEN SUPPORT FULL SOCKS PROTOCOL AS STATED IN RFC1928.**

 # What the program does